carla-simulator/carla/Docs/python_api_tutorial.md

 print(actor.get_velocity())
 ```

-We can even freeze and actor by disabling its physics simulation
+We can even freeze an actor by disabling its physics simulation

 ```py
 actor.set_simulate_physics(False)